sinarollin/Inclusiveness-in-Sarcasm-Detection/README.md

 ### Methods 📚

 #### Text Data Augmentation
 This step was done in the file `text-data-preparation.ipynb`.
 The data augmentation for the text utterances was performed using synonym replacement.
-Synonyms for verbs, adjectives or pronouns were extracted from WordNet based on a similarity of $> 0.6$.
+Synonyms for verbs, adjectives or pronouns were extracted from WordNet based on a similarity greater than 0.6.

 #### Audio Data Augmentation and Extraction
 The audio was extracted from the videos provided in the original dataset and was then transformed to a waveform format in order to produce embeddings for the model input.
 These were done in the file `audio_embeddings_data_preparation_1.ipynb` and `audio_embeddings_data_preparation_2.ipynb`.
 The data augmentation for the audio samples was performed in two different ways: by lowering the pitch of chosen samples and by introducing a certain level of noise to the audio waveforms.